curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

 #### Align-To-This-X-Pos

-Since this tag does not make sense for diacritics, they will use the value for compeletely different perporse:
+Since this tag does not make sense for diacritics, they will use the value for compeletely different purpose:

     0 : Nothing special
     1 : Covers previous character; it's neither stack-up nor down.